-Erisa Karafili is a Lecturer (Assistant Professor) in Cybersecurity at the University of Southampton.
+Erisa Karafili is an Associate Professor in Cybersecurity at the University of Southampton.
+She is a Leader of Teaching Methods Innovation at the GCHQ/EPSRC Academic Centre of Excellence for Cyber Security Education (ACE-CSE), and a Champion in Security by Design at the GCHQ/EPSRC Academic Centre of Excellence for Cyber Security Research (ACE-CSR) both recognized with the Golden Award.
+Erisa is a Fellow of the Higher Educational Academy.
+She joined the University of Southampton in 2020 as a Lecturer in Cybersecurity.
 Previously, she was a Marie Curie Fellow at the Department of Computing, Imperial College London.
 During her Marie Curie project, called AF-Cyber, Erisa investigated the problem of attributing cyber-attacks and focused on constructing techniques and tools to help forensics analysts during cyber-forensics investigation of cyber-attacks.
 Previously, she was an RA at Imperial College London and a PostDoc at the Technical University of Denmark.
 Erisa obtained her PhD from the University of Verona, with a special focus on non-classical logics applied to security problems in multi-agent systems.
 Her main research areas are Formal Methods applied to Security and Privacy problems, Data Sharing in Cloud Environments, Data Access Control, Threat Models for IoT and Hybrid Systems.